ipld/ipld/design/tricky-choices/dag-pb-forms-impl-and-use.md

 In https://github.com/ipld/specs/issues/245 and then https://github.com/ipld/specs/pull/247 an IPLD Schema form of dag-pb was merged.
 There was some discussion about casing of names at https://github.com/ipld/specs/pull/247#discussion_r390220519 where it was resolved that we should match the protobuf schema.
 We were apparently oblivious to the additional `ProtoNode` representation, _or_ we didn't consider it relevant to the "data model" form of dag-pb.
 (There is probably some valid critique of the previous siloing between IPFS and IPLD here too since the IPLD team haven't noticed any of these problems until now.)

 The IPLD Schema has since been used to rewrite the new JS and Go codecs for dag-pb, but this was not a major departure since these codecs (originally js-ipld-dag-pb and go-merkledag/pb) at their protobuf level were always using these forms.
-We were adding additiona lenses onto these codecs before they presented themselves at the IPFS `dag` API - via `ProtoNode`, `ipld.Link` and the custom printing forms in js-ipfs `dag get`.
+We were adding additional lenses onto these codecs before they presented themselves at the IPFS `dag` API - via `ProtoNode`, `ipld.Link` and the custom printing forms in js-ipfs `dag get`.

 ## Path resolution